Monitoring Linux resource usage with Wazuh

 Modifying the Wazuh template

 To use the alerts to create visualizations and dashboards, we need to set the data type of all custom fields to double.
 By default, the Wazuh indexer analyzes values from existing alerts as string data types.
-To change the default data type from string to double, do the following:
+To change the default data type from string to double, perform the following:

 Wazuh server